huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_node_pool.html.md

 * `flavor_id` - (Required) Specifies the flavor id.
 Changing this parameter will create a new resource.

-* `availability_zone` - (Required) specify the name of the available partition (AZ).
+* `availability_zone` - (Optional) specify the name of the available partition (AZ).
+Default value is random to create nodes in a random AZ in the node pool.
     Changing this parameter will create a new resource.

 * `os` - (Optional) Operating System of the node.
 Changing this parameter will create a new resource.
-    - For VM nodes, clusters of v1.13 and later support *EulerOS 2.5* and *CentOS 7.6*.
-    - For BMS nodes purchased in the yearly/monthly billing mode, only *EulerOS 2.3* is supported.
+    - node pools only support VM nodes cluster, so the supported OS are EulerOS 2.5 and CentOS 7.6.

 * `key_pair` - (Optional) Key pair name when logging in to select the key pair mode.
 This parameter and `password` are alternative.
     Changing this parameter will create a new resource.